VinnyShaw/vinny-shaw-photography-ci-ms1/README.md

 #### Design implementation alterations

 - **Home navigation** - button hidden on smaller screens for a cleaner look.
+- **Vinny Shaw** - title removed from About section for a cleaner look.
 - **Lets Talk** - contact link hidden on smaller screens for a cleaner look.
 - **Lets Talk** - form title hidden on smaller screens for a cleaner look.
 - **Gallery** - Bootstrap carousel used across all screen sizes and devices.